cordellbonnieux/Draw-And-Conquer/draw-and-conquer-client/README.md

 ## Configuring Server Connection

 A file `.env` must be in this directory containing the following fields, without quotations to connect to a remote server.
-If no `.env` file is added, or the appropriate fields are not filled out, the client will fall back to `localhost` one ports `9437` & `9438`.
+If no `.env` file is added, or the appropriate fields are not filled out, the client will fall back to `localhost` on ports `9437` & `9438`.

 ```
 REACT_APP_MATCH_MAKING_HOST="matchmaking server host"